USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/variant_calling.md

 BQSR requires a set of known variant sites to distinguish true variants from sequencing errors.
 We use the 1001 Genomes Project SNP VCF.

-> **Arabidopsis caveat:** No curated truth set like dbSNP exists for
-> Arabidopsis.
-The 1001 Genomes VCF was itself called with GATK — there
-> is a circularity here.
-It is acceptable in practice but worth noting.
+**Arabidopsis caveat:** No curated truth set like dbSNP exists for Arabidopsis.
+The 1001 Genomes VCF was itself called with GATK — there is a circularity here.
+It is acceptable in practice but something that is worth noting.

 **Check contig naming**